kuangyu0801/kuangyu0801.github.io/README.md

 	- review the code module by module , scenario by scenario
 	- implement and verify with UT and IT
 	- validate the result with phone call test, and measure cycles for improvement
+	- independ
 - Result:  Reduced computation cycle by 72%(less than 1K cycles) in 5G control channel decoding
-	- u-rate is hi
+	- u-rate is high

+### Keysight-MediaTek 5G NR Data

 - My previous,
 - In school, Routing Protocols for Wireless Ad-hoc Network from the Course of Mobile Computing,
 - Currently, we are doing a project on SDN(Software Defined Networking) with openflow

-### - Give me an example of a time that you felt you went above and beyond the call of duty at work.
+###  Give me an example of a time that you felt you went above and beyond the call of duty at work.
 ### [What was the last project you led, and what was its outcome?](https://www.monster.com/career-advice/article/how-to-answer-job-interview-question-what-was-last-project-led-outcome)
-###   Give me an example of a time that you felt you went above and beyond the call of duty at work.
 ###   Can you describe a time when your work was criticized?
 ###   Have you ever been on a team where someone was not pulling their own weight?
 How did you handle it?
 ###   Tell me about a time when you had to give someone difficult feedback.
 How did you handle it?